-Limited history traces are available on a per aircraft basis in the new web ui.
+Limited history traces are available on a per aircraft basis in the global web ui.

-Remember ADSBx already offers the following features free to feeder.
+ADSBx offers the following features to feeders that not other site offers:

-- FREE unblocked and unfiltered graphical global tracking via Global UI Map.
+- Unblocked and unfiltered global tracking via Global UI Map.

-- FREE unblocked and unfiltered global REST API access.
+- Discounted unblocked and unfiltered global live data.

-Please remember the costs below do not include all the volunteer time and effort to make it work.
-Nor do they include the occasional contract database admin to fix the rare issues that could not be corrected by ADSBx volunteers.
-Nor have I detailed any of the ingest infrastructure and cloud infrastructure that is running at data centers around the world.
+The costs below do not include all the volunteer time and effort to make ADSBx work.
+Nor does it include the occasional contract database admin to fix the rare issues that could not be corrected by ADSBx volunteers.
+Nor have we detailed any of the ingest infrastructure and cloud infrastructure that is running at data centers around the world.

-Over the last few months ADSBx has had many inquires from such entities.
+Over the last few months ADSBx had many inquires about data.
 The response was not positive when these entities were told they must support ADSBx for access to the data.
-A few, ADSBx later discovered, were already using the data in violation of ADSBx terms.
+A few, ADSBx later discovered, were already using the data in violation of usage terms.

-After looking at usage patterns on AWS, it appears that someone may have decided to data mine the historical search starting in July, in violation of ADSBx terms and because they did not want to support ADSBx through a data lease for commercial purposes.
+After looking at usage patterns on AWS, it appears that someone may have decided to data mine the historical search starting in July, in violation of ADSBx terms and because they did not want to support ADSBx through a comparatively inexpensive commercial data lease.
 They generated billions of read IOPS at AWS and multiple terabytes of bandwidth usage.

 Why did this happen?
 If your database server runs a query that needs to read or write data to the disk you will use I/O requests.
 AWS bills for those I/O requests.